Ophthalmologist Serving Hope Mills, Wilmington, Fayetteville, NC & beyond

 Becoming an ophthalmologist requires a medical degree and the completion of a residency, just like other branches of medicine.
 Some ophthalmologists also receive additional training and focus on a specialty within the field.

 Ophthalmology training covers the entire spectrum of eye care.
 Ophthalmologists are trained to provide thorough eye exams with the purpose of prescribing glasses or contact lenses, the provision of medical treatment for assorted eye problems, and the performance of complex and delicate eye surgeries for qualified candidates.
 They also take an active role in conducting scientific research on eye diseases and other serious vision problems.
-Ophthalmologists work to uncover causes behind these things and find cures.
+Ophthalmologists work to uncover the causes behind these things and find cures.

 Since ophthalmologists are licensed medical doctors, they are permitted to practice medicine and surgery, unlike optometrists, who focus on performing eye exams, prescribing corrective lenses, and prescribing medications for certain eye diseases.
 Often, optometrists and ophthalmologists will work in tandem to provide complete eye care for a patient.